 If you can simply make the new payment, then you can qualify based on cash flow.
 It should be 30 days since your most recent advance closed and you should be current.
 Lenders want to know you can meet your obligations now before being approved.

 How can I get the best terms?

 Apply for the longest term program available because the payment will be the lowest.
 The lower the payment, the more likely your cash flow will qualify.

 How does a reverse consolidation work?

-A reverse consolidation covers the payments on your existing advances while you make a much lower payment on the reverse.
-During the term of the consolidation, your other advances drop off one by one until you only have the consolidation payment left.
+A reverse consolidation covers the payments on your existing advances while you make a much lower one on the reverse.
+During the term of the transaction, the other daily debits you had before drop off until you only have one payment left.

 How we can help

-Your business may be in a position where it must extend out the term of current advances.
-We can assist in paying off 2, 3 or 4 other advances and lowing your payment as much as 50% or more.
+Your business may be in a position where it must extend out the term of current positions.
+We can assist in paying off 2, 3 or 4 other mca’s and lowing your payment as much as 50% or more.

 – Don’t have more than 5 overdrafts or 5 NSF’s per month.